uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 <p>Not all training providers can accept international candidates.
 You should contact your chosen teacher training providers directly, before you apply online, to get their advice about your eligibility and the application process.</p>

-<h2>How to apply for a visa which allows you to work or study in the UK</h2>
+<h2 id="work-visas">How to apply for a visa which allows you to work or study in the UK</h2>

 <p>If you are a non-UK citizen from a country outside the European Economic Area (EEA) and Switzerland, you may already need a visa to study or work in the UK.
 Check if you need a visa under the current immigration system.</p>